spiz333/Still-Life-Generator/README.md

 # Still Life Generator

-A desktop GUI app that enhances images using AI image-to-image generation with [SD-Turbo](https://huggingface.co/stabilityai/sd-turbo).
+A desktop GUI app that distorts images using AI image-to-image generation with [SD-Turbo](https://huggingface.co/stabilityai/sd-turbo).
 Runs entirely locally — no API keys, no cloud.

 ## Features